canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 ---
 This year I finally went to the demoscene!

-The demoscene is a subculture I have long viewed from a far with a mixture of awe and, to some extent, confusion at their baroque history and injoke culture.
+The demoscene is a subculture I have long viewed from afar with a mixture of awe and, to some extent, confusion at their baroque history and injoke culture.
 They were, I imagined, where the true, deep *wizards* of graphics programming lived; the people who lived for the art of making cool shapes on the computer.

 Now I've been to two demoparties, [MountainBytes](/adventure/demoscene/mountainbytes-2025) and Revision (writeup still in progress)!